-The idea behind healthy fats is to nourish the skin, prevent unnecessary blood-sugar spikes, and to provide the body with an energy source other than glucose.
+The idea behind healthy fats is to nourish the skin, prevent unnecessary blood sugar spikes, and provide the body with an energy source other than glucose.
 Healthy dietary fats have not been proven to feed cancer cells (carbohydrates and excess protein, on the other hand, have been proven to feed cancer cells.)

-The second shelf shows organic salad greens, homemade kombucha tea, raw pecans, and a large bottle of Swiss water decaffeinated coffee with full-fat coconut milk (for when I run errands tomorrow) and a bottle of homemade thirst quencher with electrolytes and trace minerals (to hydrate during tomorrow’s workout).
+The second shelf shows organic salad greens, homemade kombucha tea, raw pecans, a large bottle of Swiss water decaffeinated coffee with full-fat coconut milk (for when I run errands tomorrow), and a bottle of homemade thirst quencher with electrolytes and trace minerals (to hydrate during tomorrow’s workout).